Tionbai/clock-javascript/README.md

 ## Usage

-CD into root directory.
+CD into `src/` directory.

-Open app in the browser.
+Open `index.html` in the browser.

+IE 11 friendly.

 ## Contributing